connectedbydata/connectedbydata.org/_events/2024-09-30-connected-conversation-global-voices-on-data-and-ai.md

 link:
 project: Connected Conversations
 ---

+**What does data governance mean to you?** Exploring dominant frameworks and alternative narratives to shape the future of data and AI.

 Join us for a Connected Conversation with the [Global Voices](https://globalvoices.org/) team, sharing the results of their [Future of Data Challenge project](https://www.futureofdatachallenge.org/winners/stichting-global-voices) running the [data governance civic media observatory](https://globalvoices.org/special/data-narratives-cmo/).